Seven (Southern Cross Austereo): News

-For regional news, TNT in Tasmania have their daily bulletins produced from the station's Launceston studios, while the local news bulletins on GTS/BKN serving the Spencer Gulf and Broken Hill areas, as well as shared news summaries broadcast on ITQ/QQQ serving remote areas and TND in Darwin, have their programs produced from Southern Cross Austereo's studio in Hobart.
+For regional news, TNT in Tasmania had their daily bulletins produced from the station's Launceston studios, while short updates for ITQ/QQQ serving remote areas and TND in Darwin, were produced from Southern Cross Austereo's studio in Hobart.

+Until April 2023, GTS/BKN also produced a half-hour local news bulletin each weeknight for the Spencer Gulf and Broken Hill.
+In recent years, Nightly News aired on sister channel 7two and broadcast from Southern Cross' Hobart studio until the news service was closed.

 Programming

 Local programming

 Although, in the past, various birthday specials, telethons and locally produced TV shows have been aired.
 Quiz Quest (children's game show), The Saturday Night Show (variety), Down The Line (morning talk/local events), Targa Tasmania (annually), The Saturday Morning Fun Show (kids), Tasmanian New Faces (talent), Launceston Cup (OB) and so on.

 Hook, Line and Sinker

-Hook, Line and Sinker is a fishing show hosted by former news journalists Andrew Hart and Nick Duigan.
+Hook, Line and Sinker was a fishing show hosted by former news journalists Andrew Hart and Nick Duigan.

 Renovation Relief

-Renovation Relief is a DIY program hosted by famous wood-chopper David Foster in which he and a team of people from sponsors (i.e. Gunns) renovate a house, most commonly for people who have done something for the community or have disabled children.
+Renovation Relief was a DIY program hosted by famous wood-chopper David Foster in which he and a team of people from sponsors (i.e. Gunns) renovate a house, most commonly for people who have done something for the community or have disabled children.
 Renovation Relief is not airing at this time.